The Carib Indians of Dominica

 The "extinct" Carib Indians are alive and well on Dominica

-The Incas, the Aztecs and the Arawaks.
-All were centuries old Amerindian civilizations that disappeared just a few years after the European settlement of the New World.
+The Inca, the Aztec and the Arawak.
+All were centuries old Amerindian civilizations that disappeared just a few years before or after the European settlement of the New World.

-Many believe that the Caribs totally disappeared, too, but Gernette Joseph, a former chief of Dominica's Carib Indians, would like to put that myth to rest.
+Many believe that the Caribs also totally disappeared but Gernette Joseph, a former chief of Dominica's Carib Indians, would like to put that myth to rest.

 “The Caribs are not extinct.
 On Dominica there is an existing Carib community that is very much alive.
 We were able to survive the genocide atrocity,” Joseph affirms.